Music Program Overview

 The PCC Music Program offers a vibrant, creative, highly informative environment that prepares students for transfer to four-year institutions as music majors or minors.
 Music coursework focuses on developing the skills necessary to be a well-rounded musician in today’s world.
 Our curriculum includes the development of aural skills, the study of music theory, piano keyboard proficiency, and applied instrumental or vocal performance - both as soloists and within ensembles.
 Many of our students transfer to Portland State University, and we have also had students successfully transfer to some of the most prestigious music institutions in the country.

 For those students interested in lower division general interest music, we offer courses such as music appreciation, music cultures of the world, and the history of jazz, rock, and folk music.
+Many of these courses fulfill college General Education and Cultural Literacy requirements.
+See the General Education page for more information.

 Opportunities to perform